perusio/nginx-mdounin-patches/README.md

 [nginx deb](http://debian.perusio.net "My Debian Repo with up to date Nginx") package of the **1.0.4** version.

-Some of the patches didn't apply cleanly.
-They're in the `rejected` directory.
+If any of the patches don't apply cleanly, they're moved to the `rejected` directory.

 This repository is provided as a **convenience** since as of now there's